I am a scientist and writer living near Saint Louis.

 My doctoral research with Nancy Kanwisher investigated face and scene processing in visual cortex.
 My postdoctoral studies in the lab of Tyrone Cannon focused on mental illness and genetics.
 My postdoctoral work in the lab of Noa Often investigated memory in healthy adults and children.

-I am an incurable nerd and a lover of cheese, books, and NPR.
-I love to think about science and the universe on scales large and small.
+I am a mother of two and a lover of cheese, tea, and books.
+I like to think about science and the universe on scales large and small, but most of all I like to think about thinking.